JanSharp/inserter-throughput-lib/notes.md

 - [x] add functions to create definitions from prototypes
 - [x] add functions to create the inserter part of definitions
 - [ ] set version to 1.1.0
-- [ ] when setting stack size using an inserter and it ends up being 1, calculate the actual stack size using technologies and overrides, because newly placed inserters don't update their stack size yet
+- [x] when setting stack size using an inserter and it ends up being 1, calculate the actual stack size using technologies and overrides, because newly placed inserters don't update their stack size yet
 - [x] normalize belt speeds in the estimate function, not in the setter functions
 - [x] make sure to note that every function that "sets all fields in def.foo" also overwrites all unrelated fields to nil.
-- [ ] function to calculate stack size given an inserter prototype
+- [x] function to calculate stack size given an inserter prototype, force, manual override, control signal id, red and green circuit network
-  - [ ] variant which also takes a force
-  - [ ] variant which also takes a control behavior
-  - [ ] variant which jus takes an inserter entity and figures it out
+  - [x] variant which just takes an inserter entity and figures it out

-NOTE: It takes 1 tick after placement for an inserter's stack bonuses to get applied.
+It takes 1 tick after placement for an inserter's stack bonuses to get applied.
 Oof.
+This is handled through the library function `get_stack_size`.

 # What affects belt item seeking